 3. Use a spreadsheet or management software

-4. Review and adjust each month
+4. Review and adjust every month

-Practical tips to maintain cash flow control
+Practical tips for keeping cash flow under control

 Avoid unplanned purchases: do not buy stock if you do not have visibility of sales or cash